Additional pictures show the heart of the project, i.e. the multiplier array. both the schematic and layout are shown

 These buffers drive all the registers.
 The system currently has to drive 64 Master slave FF's.
 I am using high leakage FFs with two half-xmission gates per latch (very low load).
 Each FF puts a total W load of: 1.08 * 2 or: 2.16 W on its clock.
 So 64 * 2.16 => 138.24u of W. This will translate to 4 or 5 stages.
 Here we could experiment a bit if we had time to optimize this.
 We will use 5 stages for the time being.
 We could allow the NOR gate to be the first stage, but for simplicity sake we will ignore it, and start from the first inverter.
 This could be optimized some.

 These buffers are each used to drive the pos or neg select line of 16 Muxes.
 Each Mux then consists of a PMOS and an NMOS device or a total of 1.08.
 Thus by driving 16 stages it is a total W of: 17.28.
 So we will choose 3 stages for these buffers. p> Below is a picture of the schematic for the 5 stage clock buffer.

 We use instance iteration to make the schematic appear simple.
 Here we have 16-plex symbol for the inverting d_ibuf.
 We only have to change the d_ibuf element to change all of them. data_buf

 We basically implemented the half-adders for the negator by tying one leg of the full-adder to gnd, in order to save on time.
-Implementing real half-adders was an optimization that could eventually be done, but it wasn't high on the priority list for this toy project.
+Implementing real half-adders in addition to the full-adders that were already deisgned, was an optimization that could eventually be done, but it wasn't high on the priority list for this toy project.

 Since the adder cannot be iterated because of the carry chain, we implemented this with a 4-bit adder, instantiated 4 times hierarchically.